-- From your left menu select the A/B Testing:
+From the main left menu select the A/B Testing option:

-The second option, “upload your own HTML code”, is used mainly for web pages generated dynamically, like the shopping cart page.
+The second option, “or upload HTML”, is used mainly for dynamically generated web pages, like the shopping cart page.

-If you desire the experiment ( CTA button color change ) to be applied only on one product page you must insert only that specific URL using the URL IS condition.
+If you want the experiment (CTA button color change) to be applied only on one product page, you must insert only that specific URL using the URL IS condition.

-If you wish to apply the experiment on all product pages, you can , by inserting into the Audience tab only the part of the URL that is common to all product pages and using the URL CONTAINS condition.
+If you want to apply the experiment on all the product pages, you can do this by inserting into the Audience tab only the part of the URL that is common to all the product pages and using the URL CONTAINS condition.

 In the end, you have the option to mark it as exclusive, meaning that no other experiments of this type will be triggered for the visitors who viewed this one first, as long as this experiment is still active.

-14. In the next tab “Traffic Allocations and Goals” you will select the percentage of visitors that will see the experiment.
+In the next tab, “Traffic Allocations and Goals”, you will select the percentage of visitors that will see the experiment.